Shafrinnisha/OIBSIP_Data_Science/README.md

-# My Projects at Oasis InfoTech
+# My Projects at Oasis Infobyte

 Welcome to my GitHub repository!
-Here you'll find a collection of my projects completed during my tenure at Oasis InfoTech.
+Here you'll find a collection of my projects completed during my tenure at Oasis Infobyte.
 These projects span various domains of machine learning and data science, showcasing a wide array of skills and techniques.

 ## Projects